ordtrogen/bitaddress.org/README.md

  5) BIP38 most likely will not work on mobile devices due to hardware limitations.

-Notes for localizers:
+Notes for translators:
 ---------------------------------------
+Here are some brief instructions on how to help out with translations of the bitaddress.org page.
+If you want to improve or make corrections to an existing translation, just edit the existing language file in the folder src/culture and build the project using Grunt, which will be explained in a later section.
+If you're starting from scratch with a new language, create a corresponding .js file in the src/culture folder and name it after the language it will contain.
+Let's say you will translate into Danish, so you name the file da.js.
+You can leave the file empty for now.

 If you want to contribute to the project by creating a localized (translated) version of bitaddress.org, or improve on an existing localization, the file you need is in the folder src/culture.
-There, files are named after the language they contain, es.js for Spanish.
+There, the files are named after the language they represent, es.js for Spanish, ru.js for Russian and so on.
 Either create a new file for the language you intend to add (e.g da.js for Danish) or edit an existing file if you wish to make improvements or corrections.

 Not the above:
-Here are instructions on how to add a new language.
-If you want to improve or make corrections to an existing localization, just edit the language file and build the project using Grunt, which will be explained later.
-So, starting with a new language, create a corresponding file in the src/culture folder and name it after the language it will contain, e.g da.js.
-You can leave the file empty for Now